 Depending on your background, you may know a Bible version or study material that speaks of the “Holy Ghost.”
 In the Greek language in which the New Testament was written, the same word means both “ghost” and “spirit;” context helps determine which is meant.
 When the King James Version of the Bible (still widely used in the English-speaking world) was made in 1611, these two English words were used interchangeably.
 Since modern English usage treats “spirit” and “ghost” as different concepts, all modern translations use “Holy Spirit.”
 Some Christian groups that use the KJV Bible will sometimes continue to speak of the “Holy Ghost.”
 They do not mean a ghost as we commonly use the term today.
 To avoid confusion, we use the term “Holy Spirit” as do most English-speaking Christians.

 A Note on who proceeds from the Father [and the Son]

 People in the West or whose churches were started by missionaries from the West will be used to seeing the phrase “who proceeds from the Father and the Son.”
 The original Nicene Creed did not have this phrase.
-Some theologians in the West began to use this phrase in their writings.
+Some theologians in western Europe began to use this phrase in their writings.
 It first made its way into the Creed in Spain in the late seventh century.
 It spread in the West until the part of the church headquartered in Rome officially added it to the creed in 1014.
 The Eastern Church, headquartered in Constantinople, rejected this addition.
-This issue (along with political ones) led to the official split of East (Orthodox Churches) and West (Roman Catholic Church—the Protestant churches that arose later were part of the Western tradition) in 1054.
+This issue (along with others) led to the official split of East (Orthodox Churches) and West (Roman Catholic Church—the Protestant churches that arose later were part of the Western tradition) in 1054.

 Bob Caldwell, PhD, is Theologian-in-Residence at Network 211.